Spanish economy shines in 2024 with 3.2% growth

 Spain has been consistently outstripping a mostly sluggish eurozone and the data published by the National Statistics Institute confirmed its standout performance with 0.8 percent growth in the final three months of 2024.

-The result slightly exceeded forecasts of 3.1 percent growth by the Bank of Spain and the International Monetary Fund.
+The result slightly exceeded forecasts of 3.1 percent growth by the Bank of Spain and the International Monetary Fund and progressed from an expansion of 2.7 percent in 2023.

 Exports in the European Union’s fourth-largest economy grew three percent year-on-year in the final quarter of 2024 and household consumption increased 3.7 percent.